kingsdigitallab/kdl/frontend/src/slides/2024-lausagne-historical-networks-research.md

 ## Network Insights

 - Offers visual traces to test hypotheses about people's movements and life stories
-- Especially valuable when biographical information is missing or too complex to visualize directly
+- Especially valuable when biographical information is missing or too complex to visualise directly

 {% endslide %}

 {% slide %}

-## Research Framework
+## Research Process

-- Integrates graph networks into the research framework
+- Integrates graph networks into the research process
 - Enables exploration of translators' networks, collaboration patterns, influence dynamics
 - Provides insights into the contextual landscape of radical activities during the period
 - Helps test hypotheses about identity when biographical data is incomplete or needs different digital tools